AplUSAndmINUS/az-tw-website-functions/FRONTEND_API_MAPPING.md

 ## Authentication & Authorization

-All API endpoints require proper authentication via the `X-API-Key` header.
-This API key validation is implemented at the function level through the `IAPIKeyValidator` interface.
+All API endpoints require proper authentication via the `x-api-key` header.
+This API key validation is implemented at the function level through the `IAPIKeyValidator` interface with Azure Key Vault integration.

 ### Authentication Implementation